Johnny-Darko/WabbaDownloader/README.md

 If you want to run it with Python, instead, you can skip this section and go to [Run with Python](#run-with-python)

+(Note: The installer will create and delete a virtual environment named `venv` within the project directory.
+If you plan to create your own virtual environment, please use a different name to avoid conflicts.
+For development purposes, we use the name `env` for our virtual environment.)

 #### On Windows

 On Windows, simply run `windows-installer.cmd` and the executable will be created.